Back to Blog

 Disclaimer: Before implementing these guardrails, it’s crucial to simulate their impact and add the right exclusions that manages the accepted risk to ensure they won’t disrupt workflows.

-Deny Sensitive AWS IAM Actions Without MFA for IAM Users
+Deny Sensitive IAM Actions Without MFA (Organization SCP)

 This guardrail blocks IAM users from executing sensitive actions-such as modifying roles or users – unless MFA is enabled.
 MFA ensures that attackers who may have stolen credentials cannot perform critical operations without an additional layer of authentication.